Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Fluctuating rates mean you're gambling on the market.
+They're rare — and fluctuating rates mean you're gambling on the market.

-Compare variable-rate car loan providers
+Compare car loans

 What is a variable-rate car loan?

-3 factors to consider with variable-rate car loans
+5 factors to consider with variable-rate car loans

 - State of the economy.
 If the prime rate is expected to rise in the coming months, you might want to opt for a fixed rate.
 On the other hand, if the economy’s hit a slump and the prime rate is expected to decrease, you might save with a variable rate.